jennasalem/KMER_info/README.md

 ```

 # Files
-- assemble_genome.py is the main Python script that when run, outputs the subsequent k-mers
+- KMER_info.py is the main Python script that when run, outputs the subsequent k-mers
-- test_assembly.py is the script used when testing the function
+- test_KMER.py is the script used when testing the function
+- sequence.txt is an example file that can be used within the code
+- test_sequences.txt is a file to be used in the testing process

 # How To Use KMER_info